-You can get the current version of Kick Accuracy Challenge Tool and see more information at: https://github.com/magmaOffenburg/magmaChallenge
+You can get the current version of the Challenge Tool and see more information at: https://github.com/magmaOffenburg/magmaChallenge

-Klaus Dorer (klaus.dorer@hs-offenburg.de) is the responsible for running the kick accuracy challenge.
+Klaus Dorer (klaus.dorer@hs-offenburg.de) is the responsible for running the keepaway challenge.

-• Challenge Trophy Rules
+Challenge Trophy Rules

-A trophy will be awarded for the team with the highest combined score on the three challenges (free challenge, kick accuracy challenge and drop-in challenge).
+A trophy will be awarded for the team with the highest combined score on the three challenges.
 The combined score will be calculated by the following rules: